jinsoocha/jinsoocha.github.io/_posts/2016-06-16-Pseudoclassical instantiation in ES5 and ES6.markdown

 // logs 'meow' once
 {% endhighlight %}

-Now we have a superclass Cat, which has name, age and sound, and also cries once when it gets instantiated.
+Now, we have a superclass Cat, which has name, age and sound, and also cries once when it gets instantiated.
 Next, we will create a subclass CryingCat, which inherits all these properties and methods from Cat.
-On the top of them, CryingCat will have a modified version of cry method, which allows CryingCat to cry every second after the instantiation.
+On top of them, CryingCat will have a modified version of cry method, which allows CryingCat to cry every second after the instantiation.

 This is how to create a subclass in ES5: